accesscode-2-2/unit-1-hw-week-1/README.md

 **Bonus (WIP)**

+* Add additional information to you pokemon.
+You could even create a `Pokemon` class to add additional functionality.

+* Find a way to play the sound for each pokemon on it's respective detail page.

 * When filtering alphabetically, diplay a-z on the right size of the screen allowing the user to quickly get to the letter they're looking for.

 <img src="https://github.com/accesscode-2-2/unit-1-hw-week-1/blob/master/images/IMG_0004.PNG?raw=true" width="250" />